cba85/telegram-wiptimelinebot/README.md

 ### MySQL

-This projet is configured for using a Heroku PostgreSQL server.
+This projet is configured to use a JawsDB MariaDB server.

-If you prefer to use a MySQL server plugin for Heroku (like JawsDB Maria / JawsDB MySQL / ClearDB MySQL), you have to set up your env credentials based on [this part of the documentation](#mysql-database).
+If you prefer to use another MySQL server plugin for Heroku like JawsDB MySQL or ClearDB MySQL, you have to set up your env credentials based on [this part of the documentation](#mysql-database).

 ### Resources